Tesloop/application-share/README.md

 ## Quick Start

-Since Meteor's packaging system is still somewhat gimp, you have to do the following to get this package fully functioning (working).
+Since Meteor's packaging system is still somewhat lacking, you have to do the following to get this package fully functioning (working).
 <br>
 <br>
 Add a *.bowerrc* file in the root of your project directory